RTÉ director general Kevin Bakhurst announces recruitment freeze

 Ms Forbes resigned over the controversial payment scandal just weeks before Mr Bakhurst was due to take over.

-He and members of the RTÉ board will face further questions from politicians over the organisation's finances later on Wednesday.
+Mr Bakhurst and members of the RTÉ board are facing further questions from politicians over the organisation's finances.

+The broadcaster had previously asked the Irish government for €34.5m (£29.7m) in additional interim funding before the scandal broke.

+It is projecting a loss of €21m (£18m) in revenue by the end of 2023 after a fall in TV license payments.

-The board's chair, Siún Ní Raghallaigh, will tell politicians the broadcaster is under "immense pressure across a number of fronts."
+The board's chair, Siún Ní Raghallaigh, told members of the Oireachtas (Irish parliament) media committee the broadcaster is under "immense pressure across a number of fronts."

-She is also expected to confirm a Strategic Review of the organisation will be completed soon, which will "then shape what will be a costed restructuring plan".
+She said a Strategic Review of the organisation will be completed soon, which will "then shape what will be a costed restructuring plan".

+Speaking at the committee, Mr Bakhurst said taking real and radical change in the organisation is a "critical moment for public service media".

+"We have a choice: we can work together to reform and reshape RTÉ for the next 100 years, or we can accept its failure and demise," he said.

 What's been happening at RTÉ?